Tejas-H5/CSharp-Minimal-Application-Framework/DevLog/Issues.md

 - I keep forgetting to switch to a null texture before rendering text.
     - but I'd rather not add if statements to unset the text texture.
     - It may be worth moving to the mesh-vector method sooner than later.

+## Audio
+- Audio classes are all badly named
+    - the names are retained from an old codebase, we should rename them
+- Right now, an AudioInputSource thinggy that streams a thing can only be used as an input into a single audio source at a time
+    - AudioSourceInput needs to stop being the thing that is played, and rather an object that can create a new instance of a thing that can be played.
+One shot clips can just point straight back to the object itself without allocating anything, and audio streamed sources can make a sepearte stream for each audio clip.
+        - Is this the factory pattern?
+            - Who cares